tbnobody/OpenDTU-docs/docs/firmware/faq.md

     This means that under certain circumstances (activation of WLAN/Ethernet or sending requests to the inverter) the supply voltage drops to such an extent that the ESP can no longer work reliably.
 This can be remedied, for example, with a 100uF capacitor between VCC and GND.
 In exceptional cases, the power supply unit also appears to be too weak.
 The cable cross-section of the USB cable can also have an influence.

-??? question "After a reboot of the router or access point, OpenDTU does not reconnect immediatly to the Wi-Fi"
+??? question "After a reboot of the router or access point, OpenDTU does not reconnect immediately to the Wi-Fi"

     OpenDTU tries to reconnect to the Wi-Fi for 30 seconds.
 If it can't find the Wi-Fi within this time it stops reconnecting and waits for 10 minutes until a new connect attempt is done.
 This is done because all channels are tried during a connection attempt.
 This means that an end device that is connected to the "Admin Access Point" may lose the connection or is not be able to connect at all.